Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Large deviation principle (LDP)

-From here, following a similar argument as in the proof of Theorem 3.1 and Theorem 3.2 in Temam \cite{Temam_2001} Sect.
-3, Chapter III, we can conclude that $\tilde{u}$ is a solution of equation (\ref{eq3 LDP deter 00}) as claimed, and then by uniqueness of solution, $\tilde{u}=u=u^g.$
+From here, following an argument as in the proof of Theorems 3.1 and 3.2 from \cite[Sect.
+3, Chapter III]{Temam_2001}, we can conclude that $\tilde{u}$ is a solution of equation (\ref{eq3 LDP deter 00}) as claimed, and then by the uniqueness of this solution, $\tilde{u}=u=u^g.$